sanjaykt/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 5: January 7, 2017 Saturday
+**Today's Progress**: Worked through JavaScript DOM manipulation exercise.
+Learned a lot about various JavaScript document.get methods.
+I used JQuery DOM manipulation methods in FCC weather app, but I didn’t have good understanding of them.
+Also, I am trying to figure out how to debug JavaScript file with WebStorm IDE.
+Figured out that, you cannot debug JavaScript file with DOM manipulation in WebStorm IDE because node.js does not understand the DOM structure.
+It has to debugged in Chrome console.
+**Thoughts** The whole process of learning this on my own is overwhelming.
+I hoping that it all comes together at the end.

 ### Day 4: January 6, 2017 Friday
 **Today's Progress**: Since my JavaScript understanding is not that well, I went through Udemy course lessons and worked on small problems; worked out some algorithms.
 Once, I am somewhat through it, I will start the next FCC project on Wikipedia.